zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

 ## Deployment

-Once we merge in your Pull Request, your profile will be viewable on [students.learn.co](), but we want you to be able to show all your friends your new website RIGHT NOW.
+Once we merge in your Pull Request, your profile will be viewable on [http://students.learn.co](http://students.learn.co), but we want you to be able to show all your friends your new website RIGHT NOW.
 Thankfully, GitHub makes this easy.

   1. Delete the `CNAME` file and commit that change.
 Reminder: you can delete a file with `rm CNAME`.
 Make sure you `git add .`, then `git commit -m "removing CNAME"`, then `git push`.
   2. Create a new branch called `gh-pages`.
 Reminder: you can do this with `git co -b gh-pages`